honeycombio/refinery/README.md

 - set the `REFINERY_REDIS_HOST` environment variable (and optionally set the `REFINERY_REDIS_USERNAME` and `REFINERY_REDIS_PASSWORD` environment variables)
 - set the `RedisHost` field in the configuration file (and optionally the `RedisUsername` and `RedisPassword` fields in the same file)

 The Redis host should be a hostname and a port, such as `redis.mydomain.com:6379`.
 The example configuration file has `localhost:6379`, which will not work with more than one host.
-When TLS is required to connect to the Redis instance, set the `UseTLS` config to `true`.
+When TLS is required to connect to the Redis instance, set the `UseTLS` configuration to `true`.

 By default, a Refinery process will register itself in Redis using its local hostname as its identifier for peer communications.
 In environments where domain name resolution is slow or unreliable, override the reliance on name lookups by specifying the name of the peering network interface with the `IdentifierInterfaceName` configuration option.